e0406981/ip/docs/README.md

 #### Keywords

-'done' - sets a task to done
+`done` - sets a task to done

 Example of usage:
-'done 2' - sets task 2 to done
+`done 2` - sets task 2 to done

 Expected outcome:
 Nice, the following task has been marked as done :)
-[E][✓] birthday /tommorow
+[E][✓] birthday /tomorrow

 ### 6:Delete
 Deletes a task